04 Sep 3 Facebook Trends to Consider in 2020 Planning

-Given Facebook is still a priority channel for many brands, we wanted to share 3 main trends we’re seeing that could have a big impact on social media strategies for next year.
+Given Facebook is still a priority channel for many brands, our social media agency wanted to share 3 main trends we’re seeing that could have a big impact on social media strategies for next year.

 1. More Focus on Multiple Placements & Automatic Buying